Introduction

 The Team

-The project is run by Iain Kennedy.
-Iain lives in Glasgow and regularly travels all over Scotland and Ireland researching the Kennedy surname.
-Iain's Kennedy ancestry traces back to Loch Rannoch (in Fortingall parish, Perthshire) just after the failed '45 uprising.
+The project is run by myself, Iain Kennedy.
+I live in Glasgow and regularly travel all over Scotland and Ireland researching the Kennedy surname.
+My Kennedy ancestry traces back to Loch Rannoch (in Fortingall parish, Perthshire) just after the failed '45 uprising.
+My Y chromosome haplogroup is R-M222-FGC5864 and mitochondrial haplogroup is H5r*.
+Build 17 of the mtDNA tree (Feb.
+2016) shows two new sub-branches of H5r but I am negative for them.